 I want to pause for just a moment to point out something that you may have noticed as we pray this prayer together.
+Oft we pray this prayer together.
 Often when we are gathered together, we stumble on the word "Debt" or the word "Trespass."
 I looked through several translations and found the word "Debt" in the American Standard Version (ASV), the King James Version (KJV), the New King James Version (NKJV), English Standard Version (ESV), the Holman Translation (HC), New American Standard Version (NASV), and the New International Version (NIV).

 Can you guess which translation uses the phrase, "Forgive us our trespasses as we forgive those that trespass against us."?
 None do!
 I was shocked.
 That portion of that prayer comes from the 1662 Book of Common Prayer as well as the updated version from 1928.
-For generations Christians have been praying this prayer and the phrase "Forgive us our trespasses" came from a prayer book, not scripture.
+For generations Christians have been praying this prayer from the Lord's Prayer using the phrase "Forgive us our trespasses" - which came from a prayer book, not scripture.